 (3) Where the posting of a sign is not practicable, the employer shall ensure that each employee is informed of the identity of first aid providers.

-(4) An employer shall ensure that an employee who is designated as a first aid provider
+(4) An employer shall ensure that a designated first aid provider

 Section 8 First aid training

-(6) A certificate issued pursuant to this section is valid for 3 years from the date of issue.
+(5) A certificate issued in accordance with this section is valid from the date of issue for the duration specified in the standard.

 Section 9 Report of injury or illness

-9. An employee shall report an injury or illness to the employer as soon as practicable after the injury or the first signs of the illness.
+9. An employee shall report an injury or illness to the employer or to a supervisor as soon as circumstances permit after the injury or at the first signs of the illness.

 Section 10 Record of treatment